brendasalenave/brendasalenave.github.io/_pages/cv.md

 ======
 * B.S. in Computer Science, Federal University of Santa Maria, (2014-2017)
 * M.S. in Computer Science, Federal University of Rio Grand do Sul, (mar/2018 - feb/2019)
-* Ph.D in Computer Sciencey, Federal University of Rio Grand do Sul, (2019 now)
+* Ph.D in Computer Science, Federal University of Rio Grand do Sul, (2019 now)

 Work experience
 ======